islandora-interest-groups/Islandora-Preservation-Interest-Group/islandora_backup_discussion_document/README.md

 * plugin_object_foxml
 * plugin_object_premis

 When utilizing [Islandora Bagit](https://github.com/islandora/islandora_bagit) users can configure where their bags are stored (eg. sites/default/files/bags) which makes them accessible to the [Backup and Migrate](https://www.drupal.org/project/backup_migrate) module.
+A disadvantage to this approach is that we'd be potentially filling up the drupal filesystem and overloading the server (in our infrastructure we have separate fedora/drupal servers) and copying content that could otherwise be streamed from the Fedora server directly to your external storage (timing to copy/move etc.).

-To get a proof of concept pulled together I think there are two use cases we can investigate:
+To get a proof of concept pulled together use cases we can investigate include:

 * individual object packaged as a Bag backed up to a service like Amazon S3 (in theory the current set of modules/functionality should support this)
 * serialized objects (eg. an Islandora collection) stored in a single Bag backed up to Amazon Glacier.
+* install durasync on a test fedora server and install a local version of duracloud
+    * durasync would push to duracloud (S3)

 **FOXML BagIt Approach**